Exxon quits some Russian joint ventures citing sanctions

 Exxon said in a financial filing on Wednesday that it recorded a fourth quarter after-tax loss of $200 million due to the withdrawal plan.

-The United States and the European Union imposed economic sanctions on Russia over its annexation of Crimea in 2014 and its role in eastern Ukraine conflicts.

-The U.S. government also imposed sanctions on Rosneft Chief Executive Igor Sechin that year.
+The U.S. government also imposed sanctions on Rosneft Chief Executive Igor Sechin in 2014.

 The sanctions prohibit U.S. citizens or people in the United States from dealing with those on the blacklist, such as Sechin.
 Rosneft itself is subject to narrower U.S. sanctions that still allow Americans to deal with the company on some transactions.

-The U.S. government fined Exxon $2 million for signing the joint ventures just after sanctions were imposed in 2014, saying the company showed a “reckless disregard” for the sanctions.
-Exxon called the fine “capricious” and appealed it.
+The U.S. government fined Exxon $2 million for signing the joint ventures just after sanctions were imposed in 2014, saying the company showed a“reckless disregard” for the sanctions.
+Exxon called the fine“capricious” and appealed it.

 Still, Exxon wound down drilling in Russia’s Arctic in 2014 after the sanctions were imposed.
 Exxon was allowed to finish some drilling projects as the sanctions took effect.

-Reporting by Ernest Scheyder in Houston and Olesya Astakhova in Moscow; editing by Susan Thomas and Jason Neely
+Reporting by Ernest Scheyder in Houston and Vladimir Soldatkin.
+Additional reporting by Olesya Astakhova in Moscow and Jonathan Landay in Washington; editing by Susan Thomas, Jason Neely and Jane Merriman